 experience optimal health.

-Is Fenugreek & Fennel Tea Good for Me?
+Is Fenugreek & Fennel Tea Good for My Ayurvedic Diet?

 Find out by taking this free, easy quiz

-You'll learn your body type, and whether Fenugreek & Fennel Tea is a good fit for you.
+You'll learn your body type, and whether Fenugreek & Fennel Tea is a good fit for your body type.
 Time to complete: approximately 1 minute.

 Aggravating these characteristics weakens your body and causes imbalance.